tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToLinux/IntroToLinux.md

 When copying to a new directory, the name can stay the same.

 This command copies the file within the same directory with a new name.
+Both files are kept.

 ```
 cp helloworld.txt helloworld1.txt
 ```
+Check this with `ls`

 These commands make a new directory, and then copies the file into the new directory with the same name.

 ```